Flapjacks ala Klimbingkorns

-So much news about Flapjacks these days.
-Recently, I had the chance to test some really awesome Flapjacks available in the supermarkets (up north, but not yet available in the south!).
-Since my craving for these Flapjacks has not ceased and new delivery was not anywhere in sight, I decided to make them myself.
+Recently, I tested some really awesome Flapjacks available in the supermarkets.
+Since my craving for these Flapjacks has not ceased and new delivery to our local supermarket was not anywhere in sight, I decided to make them myself.
 I have made cereal bars before which turned out also just as good, but it is different.
 Flapjacks are softer, sweeter, more malty but with little sugar and tasted like “more”.
 When Axel from Outdoorseite published his post on how to make Flapjacks, I came up with an idea to combine these 2 to make it a not too soft cereal bar cum flapjacks which is good to take along that does not crumble away.
 2 bars at the summit gives a whole bunch of power till the end of the day!
 Guaranteed.
 So here is my recipe:

 - 80g butter